 Download here: games.sense-lang.org

 Typing on a tablet or phone is no less than skill.
 Try these free typing games for kids to help your child develop a typing pace.
 These typing games are entertaining and educational.
 The games, such as Dance Mat Typing teach about making words using home row keys, while Type Type Revolution needs a child to type words to music without looking.
 They also teach a child about the placement of the keys.
 Some other games–Jungle Junior teaches young children proper finger placement and movement.
 So pick a game based on your child’s age and skill level and let them enjoy it.
+Other games are designed to help with maths, memory, puzzles, and verbal skills.
+Choose any and help your little one grow.

 - Keyboard Ninja is a fun typing game that allows children to improve their finger movement on a keyboard progressively.